 If you need to thaw a turkey quickly, put it in the empty dishwasher and run a cycle with water only.
 Do not run the dry cycle.
 Repeat.
 Since the turkey is sealed in plastic, it is protected from contamination.
-My husband thought of this when our Thanksgiving turkey was still frozen after 2 days in the fridge.
-I thought he was crazy, but it worked.
-The turkey was about 18 pounds.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a problem, I ended up with two turkeys for the holiday.
 I bought one and got given the other.
 I am grateful, but the problem is that both of them defrosted.
 I don't know if it is afe to re-freeze it before I cook it or do I have to cook it first?

 Thank you for your help.
 I have no idea who else to ask.